Polyurethane Adhesive Bond Inspection

 Testing of a single adhesive bond is not always straight forward task using a simple A-Scan.

-Unlike aluminium or other homogenised metals, adhesives are often not consistently applied and usually show a high signal attenuation.
-Testing of polyurethane bond material requires a much lower probe frequency since the material composition is not homogenised and its grain structure is significantly larger in comparison to aluminium.
-Beside the ultrasound transmission, the geometry (foam core for example), surface condition and probe access are also significant factors to be considered.
+Unlike aluminium or other homogenized metals, adhesives are often not evenly applied, and usually show high level of signal attenuation.
+Testing of polyurethane bond material requires a lower probe frequency then most common inspections since the material composition is not homogenized and its grain structure is significantly larger in comparison to aluminium.
+Beside the ultrasound transmission issues, the geometry of the part (foam core for example), surface condition and probe access are also significant factors to be considered.

-The best solution is the through transmission shadow technique, using ultrasound penetration through a pitch and catch probe, the limitation being that access is required to both sides of the material.
-A dual or single element probe could be utilised and, in all cases, Sonatest recommends selecting a low damped piezoelectric having narrow band response, due to its higher sensitivity.
+The current best solution is the through transmission shadow technique, using ultrasound penetration through a pitch and catch probe pair.
+The limitation of this technique being that access is required to both sides of the material.
+A dual or single element probe could be utilised and, in all cases, Sonatest recommends selecting a probe with a low damped piezoelectric crystal, having narrow band response, due to its higher sensitivity.

 Go/No Go Implementation and Performance; Sonatest WAVE has a specifically designed feature for bond testing.
 A simple application pre-set can be programmed in the instrument with short-cuts for a more efficient operation.
 Furthermore, utilising the powerful pulsing capability and the wide band receiver to inspect less homogenised material makes WAVE a versatile tool for difficult inspection scenarios.